alidcastano/alidcastano-jekyll/_treasure-trove/articles/ryanHoliday-Stoicism.md

 ==

->“The impediment to action advances action.
-What stands in the way becomes the way.” -Marcus Aurelius
+> The impediment to action advances action.
+What stands in the way becomes the way. <cite> Marcus Aurelius </cite>

 If you can properly turn a problem upside down, every “bad” becomes a new source of good.